PeterNaydenov/stack/README.md

 , 'pull'        : 'Retreve data from the stack.
-Single value or pull more then one value at the time' , 'pullReverse' : 'When we want to pull more then one value, but in reverse order' , 'peek'        : 'Peek the next value without extracting it from the stack' , 'getSize'     : 'Returns the size of the stack'
+Single value or pull more then one value at the time' , 'pullReverse' : 'When we want to pull more then one value, but in reverse order' , 'peek'        : 'Peek the next value without extracting it from the stack' , 'peekReverse' : 'When we want to peek more then one value, but in reverse order' , 'getSize'     : 'Returns the size of the stack'
 , 'isEmpty'     : 'Returns "true" if size of stack is 0' , 'reset'       : 'Removes content from the stack'